flutter/website/src/get-started/test-drive/index.md

 toc: false
 ---

-This page describes the following procedures:
+This page describes the following tasks:

 1. How to create a new Flutter app from templates.
 1. How to run the created Flutter app.
 1. How to use "hot reload" after you make changes to the app.

-Details for these procedures vary according to the IDE you use.
+Details for these tasks depend on the integrated development environment (IDE) you use.

 The first two options listed rely on the Flutter plugin for the respective IDE.
-Flutter supports language plugins for Visual Studio Code, Android Studio, and IntelliJ IDEA Community, Educational, and Ultimate editions.
+Visual Studio Code, Android Studio, and IntelliJ IDEA Community, Educational, and Ultimate editions support Flutter development through plugins.

-The third option explains how to use an editor of your choice and the terminal to run the procedures.
+The third option explains how to use an editor of your choice and the terminal to run the commands.

-Select your development tool of choice for Flutter apps.
+Select your preferred IDE for Flutter apps.

 {% comment %} Nav tabs {% endcomment -%}
 <ul class="nav nav-tabs" id="editor-setup" role="tablist">